Drone Photography for Beginners – 9 Tips for Epic Photos

 AEB in the Photo menu

-When Auto Exposure Bracketing is selected in the Photo menu, the camera will shoot 3 or 5 photos in rapid succession with an interval of two-thirds of a stop between each of them.
-I always use AEB mode with five shots when I shoot photos for two reasons
+When Auto Exposure Bracketing is selected in the Photo menu, the camera will shoot several photos in rapid succession with an interval of two-thirds of a stop between each of them.
+I always use AEB mode with five or seven shots for two reasons

-First of all to make sure that I always get one photo perfectly exposed, since I have five different exposure values for each of them, much like an insurance policy against wrong exposure
+First of all to make sure that I always get one photo perfectly exposed, since I have several different exposure values for each of them, much like an insurance policy against wrong exposure

-It is always very disappointing coming back after a trip to a faraway place to realize that a couple of the best photos are sadly ruined by bad exposure.
-Also the cost of shooting extra photos these days is practically zero, so I suggest keeping AEB always on
+It is always very disappointing coming back after a trip to a faraway place to realize that a couple of the best photos are ruined by bad exposure.
+The cost of shooting extra photos these days is practically zero, so I suggest keeping AEB always on

 Mount Etna in Sicily at sunset.
 Five bracketed drone photos merged to HDR